 A student with a documented hearing impairment may request a Sign Language Interpreter.
 It is recommended that students in need of an interpreter communicate with the director of the Learning Center well in advance of the scheduled event.
 If an interpreter is required for all lectures and academic related events throughout a semester, the student must communicate with the Office of Disability Services eight weeks before the beginning of the semester.

 A student with an appropriate disability or impairment may be permitted to use a laptop computer to complete his/her exam.

 If requested and appropriate, students may be permitted to take exams orally.
 First and foremost, however, appropriate documentation must be provided clearly stating the student’s need to take exams orally.
 Furthermore, this request must be agreed upon by the course instructor(s) directly responsible for providing these exams.

 A student may request a peer-note taker for assistance in obtaining pertinent information provided in lectures.
-If this accommodation is granted, the Director of Disability Services will generate an academic accommodation letter, which is emailed to the professor.
+If this accommodation is granted, the director of the Learning Center will generate an academic accommodation letter, which is emailed to the professor.
 The student should communicate with the instructor to discuss this accommodation.
 The instructor is responsible for recruiting a reliable student willing to provide his/her class notes.
 Peer-note takers are provided as a necessary academic accommodation and are not considered a substitute for a student’s full participation in the course.